Categories of quantum liquids I: Categories of quantum liquids

 \begin{rem} The same topological skeleton can be associated to gapped or gapless quantum liquids depending on what the local quantum symmetries are \cite{KZ20,KZ21,KWZ21}.
 In \cite{KZ22}, we construct the local quantum symmetries of 2D gapped liquid phases with a finite onsite symmetry as certain topological nets. \end{rem}

-If we focus only on the topological skeletons of SPT/SET orders, our theory can be easily extended to include the topological skeletons of the gapped or gapless boundaries via the representation theory of (enriched) unitary multi-fusion higher categories.
+If we focus only on the topological skeletons of quantum liquids, our theory can be easily extended to include the topological skeletons of the gapped or gapless boundaries via the representation theory of (enriched) unitary multi-fusion higher categories.
 We briefly sketch it now.
-Let $\CX$ be an $n+$1D SPT/SET order.
+Let $\CX$ be an $n+$1D quantum liquid.
 Without loss of generality, we can assume that $\CXsk$ is an indecomposable unitary multi-fusion $n$-category.
 The associated enriched multi-fusion category is ${}^{\FZ_1(\CXsk)}\CXsk$ (see Figure \ref{fig:boundaries}).
 The topological skeleton of a boundary of $\CX$ is determined by a left $\CXsk$-module $\CM$, together with a distinguished object $m\in\CM$ which specifies the boundary condition.
 The $\CXsk$-module structure on $\CM$ is defined by a monoidal $*$-functor $\rho: \CXsk \to \Fun(\CM,\CM)$.
 The enriched higher category associated to the boundary is ${}^\CB\CM$, where $\CB:=\Fun_{\CXsk}(\CM,\CM)$.
 The enriched higher category ${}^\CB\CM$ is naturally a left ${}^{\FZ_1(\CXsk)}\CXsk$-module \cite{KZ21}.
 Moreover, the boundary-bulk relation should hold, i.e. $\FZ_0({}^\CB\CM) \simeq {}^{\FZ_1(\CXsk)}\CXsk$ \cite{KWZ15,KWZ17}.
 This equivalence means that the left ${}^{\FZ_1(\CXsk)}\CXsk$-module ${}^\CB\CM$ is closed.
 If $\CX$ is an $n+$1D topological order, then we have $\FZ_1(\CXsk)\simeq n\Hilb$.
-In this case, if $\rho$ is an equivalence, then the boundary is gapped; otherwise, the boundary is gapless.
+In this case, if $\rho$ is an equivalence, then the boundary is gapped; otherwise, the boundary is either equipped with some internal symmetry or gapless.
 Since $\CB$ is determined by the $\CXsk$-module $\CM$, we can define the topological skeleton of the boundary simply by a pair $(\CM,m)$.
-This mathematical theory of the topological skeletons of the boundaries of SPT/SET orders was proved in a direct study of the Ising chain and the Kitaev chain and their boundaries in \cite{KWZ21} and in more general 2D lattice models in \cite{XZ22}.
+This mathematical theory of the topological skeletons of the boundaries of quantum liquids is later proved in a direct study of the Ising chain and the Kitaev chain and their boundaries in \cite{KWZ21} and in more general 2D lattice models in \cite{XZ22}.

 \begin{rem} The theory of the topological skeletons of defects in higher codimensions can be developed in a similar fashion.
 This leads us to an explicit construction of the categories of the topological skeletons of quantum liquids.
 In Subsection \ref{sec:tosk}, however, we compute these categories in a different manner and show that the result is compatible with the results in this subsection. \end{rem}